Yan Gomes Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in the league.
+- The pitching staff for the Marlins has a collective 8.8 K/9, which ranks 17th in MLB.

-- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.48).
+- The Marlins' 4.54 team ERA ranks 18th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).
+- Marlins pitchers combine to allow 35 total home runs at a clip of 1.3 per game (to rank 21st in baseball).

-- The Marlins are sending Cabrera (1-2) to make his sixth start of the season.
-He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.
+- Hoeing (0-1) takes the mound for the Marlins to make his second start this season.

-- The right-hander's most recent time out came on Monday against the Atlanta Braves, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- His most recent time out came on Tuesday against the Atlanta Braves, when the righty went 3 2/3 innings, surrendering four earned runs while allowing six hits.

-- In five games this season, the 25-year-old has amassed an ERA of 4.91, with 9.8 strikeouts per nine innings.
-Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.